ijambro/aeroangel/README.md

 #### Instructions

-1. Open app/(tabs)/index.tsx
+1. Open `app/(tabs)/index.tsx`
 1. Change some text
+1. Save the file - it should update your preview automatically.
+Which tab is updated?
+1. Open `app/(tabs)/two.tsx`
+1. Change some text
-1. Save the file - it should update your preview automatically
+1. Save the file - it should update your preview automatically.
+Which tab is updated?
 1. Open `app/(tabs)/\_layout.tsx`
+1. Change the `title` property of each `Tabs.Screen` element, save and preview your changes.
-1. Change the tab icon (to see all available icon names, use to FontAwesome explorer: https://icons.expo.fyi/Index)
+1. Change the `TabBarIcon name` (to see all available icon names, use the FontAwesome explorer: https://icons.expo.fyi/Index).
+Save and preview your changes.
-1. Save the file - it should update your preview automatically

-## 9. Using styles

-#### Instructions

-1. Explain the "container" style
-1. Change backgroundColor
-1. Comment out justifyContent
-1. Create a style "header"
-1. Change one of the Text components to use style styles.header

 ## 10. Add a button with an onPress handler

 #### Instructions

+1. Open `app/(tabs)/index.tsx`
-1. Write a new function inside of the App function
+1. Write a new function `handlePress` _inside_ of the function TabOneScreen
-1. console.log a message inside the function
+1. In your new function, `console.log('button pressed!')`
-1. Declare a `<button>` element with the `onPress` property pointing to your function.
-Example: `<button onPress={handlePress} />`
+1. Declare a `<Button>` element with the `onPress` property pointing to your function.
+Example: `<Button onPress={handlePress} />`
+1. Does VS Code give you an error?
+See if it will suggest the _Quick Fix_ of importing `Button` from `react-native` to fix the error.
-1. Press the button
+1. Save and preview, then press the new button you added!
-1. Verify in the command line terminal that your console.log message was logged
+1. Verify in the command line terminal that your console.log message was logged 👀

 ## 11. Win the Hackathon!